 - Volunteer to do something for someone else.
 Focussing on someone else’s needs can help to take your mind off your own troubles.

 - Stop comparing yourself to others.
-You are who you are and no-one else.
+You are who you are.
+You are unique.

 - Forgive yourself for not being perfect.
 None of us are, despite what we might like to believe.